-While the current experiments were not designed to test different theories of the FTE, the results might also indicate that partial tests are sufficient to induce a context change that allows reset of encoding, which maintains the effectiveness of encoding (Pastötter et al., 2011), or to allow strategy changes that facilitate encoding or retrieval (Cho et al., 2017; Soderstrom & Bjork, 2014), although the experiments do not allow us to measure the effect of partial tests on these processes directly.
+While the current experiments were not designed to test different theories of the forward testing effect, the results might also indicate that partial tests are sufficient to induce a context change that allows reset of encoding, which maintains the effectiveness of encoding (Pastötter et al., 2011), or to allow strategy changes that facilitate encoding or retrieval (Cho et al., 2017; Soderstrom & Bjork, 2014), although the experiments do not allow us to measure the effect of partial tests on these processes directly.
 Partial tests also increase test expectancy relative to restudy, to a similar degree as full tests (see Supplemental Material for Experiment 1).
 Increased test expectancy could lead to greater motivation or attention when encoding new material (Weinstein et al., 2014).

-It is theoretically significant that partial tests induced a FTE which was not offset by any detectable costs in the cumulative tests, given the superficial resemblance between the procedure used in these experiments and those employed in research on retrieval-induced forgetting (Bäuml & Kliegl, 2017).
-Typically, the literature on retrieval-induced forgetting compares nontested pairs within a tested category with nontested pairs from a nontested category to determine whether retrieval-induced forgetting or facilitation occurs.
+It is theoretically significant that partial tests induced a forward testing effect which was not offset by any detectable costs in the cumulative tests, given the superficial resemblance between the procedure used in these experiments and those employed in research on retrievalinduced forgetting (Bäuml & Kliegl, 2017).
+Typically, the literature on retrieval-induced forgetting compares non-tested pairs within a tested category with non-tested pairs from a nontested category to determine whether retrieval-induced forgetting or facilitation occurs.
 The materials used in the current tasks were not separated into categories.
-We therefore assessed retrieval-induced forgetting between subjects, comparing nontested pairs in the test group with nontested pairs in the study group.
-In Experiments 3 and 4, we compared nontested and nonrestudied pairs, to better match exposure.
+We therefore assessed retrieval induced forgetting between subjects, comparing non-tested pairs in the test group with non-tested pairs in the study group.
+In Experiment 3 and 4, we compared non-tested and nonrestudied pairs, to better match exposure.

-Chan (2009) demonstrated that low-integrative encoding and a short recall delay resulted in retrieval-induced forgetting, while high-integrative encoding and a 24-hr recall delay resulted in retrieval-induced facilitation for both prose material and simple propositional sentences.
+Chan (2009) demonstrated that low-integrative encoding and a short recall delay resulted in retrieval-induced forgetting, while high-integrative encoding and a 24-hour recall delay resulted in retrieval-induced facilitation for both prose material and simple propositional sentences.
 Integration of material is suggested to eliminate retrieval-induced forgetting by reducing retrieval competition between studied items (Anderson, 2003), and a delay between study and recall reduces retrieval-induced forgetting as this response competition decreases over time (MacLeod & Macrae, 2001).
-The paired-associate materials used in the present study are naturally low-integrative, and Experiments 1 and 3 used a short delay before final recall.
-Thus, partial testing did not impair recall of untested targets under conditions in which retrieval-induced forgetting would, if anything, be most expected.
-The only evidence for retrieval-induced forgetting was in Experiment 2, but participants in the restudy group had greater exposure to untested pairs than in the distributed-test group.
-Notably, this was the only experiment with a 24-hr delay prior to the cumulative test.
-In Experiment 3, where exposure to pairs was matched, there was no evidence for a deficit in retrieval for untested pairs compared to the restudy group, using a large sample size.
+The paired-associate materials used in the current study are naturally low-integrative, and Experiments 1 and 3 used a short delay before final recall.
+Thus, partial testing did not impair recall of untested targets under conditions in which retrievalinduced forgetting would, if anything, be most expected.
+The only evidence for retrieval-induced forgetting was in Experiment 2, but participants in the Restudy group had greater exposure to untested pairs than in the Distributed-Test group.
+Notably, this was the only experiment with a 24-hour delay prior to the cumulative test.
+In Experiment 3, where exposure to pairs was matched, there was no evidence for a deficit in retrieval for untested pairs compared to the Restudy group, using a large sample size.
 Instead, there was some evidence for facilitation of recall of untested pairs (though the Bayesian evidence was weak).
-Thus, it is clear that the FTE can occur independently of retrieval-induced forgetting, at least for the paired-associate materials used here.
-Future research should examine whether these results can be replicated with more complex study materials, and materials with greater interference between retrieved and nonretrieved pairs.
+Thus, it is clear that the forward testing effect can occur independently of retrieval-induced forgetting, at least for the paired-associate materials used here.
+Future research should examine whether these results can be replicated with more complex study materials, and materials with greater interference between retrieved and non-retrieved pairs.